Guidelines for capability elicitation

 More specifically, this process aims to measure what capabilities might be reachable with moderate amounts of elicitation effort without requiring the evaluator to actually perform all of that elicitation upfront.

-Our proposal for achieving this is that an evaluator should first doing some very basic elicitation, then observe the remaining failure modes and handle them differently depending on whether they’re likely to be easily fixable with additional elicitation.
+Our proposal for achieving this is that an evaluator should first try doing some very basic elicitation, then observe the remaining failure modes and handle them differently depending on whether they’re likely to be easily fixable with additional elicitation.

 At the end of the elicitation process, we recommend that evaluators produce a report summarizing the results of the evaluation, addressing any red flags that were found when conducting checks and attesting to the overall validity of the evaluation.